-In a deep skillet or Dutch oven, over medium heat, heat an inch to an inch and a half of oil to 350º.
-You’ll know the oil is ready when you add a small piece of tortilla to the skillet and it floats and bubbles or you can check it with a thermometer.
+In a deep skillet or Dutch oven, over medium heat, heat an inch and a half to two inches of oil to 350º F. You’ll know the oil is ready when you add a small piece of tortilla to the skillet and it floats and bubbles or you can check it with a thermometer.

-Add tortilla chips to oil, wait just a few seconds and give a stir or two.
+Add tortilla chips to oil in batches, wait just a few seconds and give a stir or two.
 This helps mix them up and gives a few bends and curls to the shape, the better to hold the salsa with.
 Don’t fry too many at a time, a handful or two.

 When one side becomes golden brown, about 1 minute, flip them over and fry the opposite sides until golden brown.
-Using a slotted spoon, remove the chips from the oil and transfer to paper towels to drain.
+Using a slotted spoon, remove the chips from the oil and transfer to a brown paper bag or paper towels to drain.

 Toss warm chips with a little salt, possibly a little cayenne or favorite spice blend.

-Note: Tortilla chips fry up much faster if the tortillas are laid out the night before to dry.
+- Tortilla chips fry up much faster if the (corn) tortillas are laid out the night before to dry.

-I’ll be posting Homemade Tortilla Chips and co-hosting at Fiesta Friday Blog Party #238 with Mikaela @ Iris and Honey.
+I’ll be posting this recipe for Restaurant Style Tortilla Chips and co-hosting at Fiesta Friday Blog Party #238 with Mikaela @ Iris and Honey.
 If you have a minute, do stop by and check out Fiesta Friday and Mikaela’s very lovely site!
 I know you’ll love them both!!